nuvious/pam-duress/README.md

  - pam_unix.o confirms them and returns PAM_SUCESS and skips 2 past pam_deny.o.

 ### Order of Operations Duress Password
- - The pam_unix.o module first checks standard username and password, but since the duress password is not the users actuall password it fails resulting in a default behavior of 'ignore' per the configuration.
+ - The pam_unix.o module first checks standard username and password, but since the duress password is not the users actual password it fails resulting in a default behavior of 'ignore' per the configuration.
  - PAM then applies the username/password to pam_duress.so which:
    - Enumerates files in /etc/duress.d/
    - Checks for files that have matching .sha256 extensions